-The last reported sale price of the Company's Common Stock was equal to or more than 130% of the conversion price of the Convertible Notes for atleast 20 trading days of the 30 consecutive trading days ending on the last day of the second quarter.
-As a result, the Convertible Notes are currently convertible into the Company's Common stock as discussed above and at least until the end of the third quarter.
+The last reported sale price of the Company's Common Stock was equal to or more than 130% of the conversion price of the Convertible Notes for at least 20 trading days of the 30 consecutive trading days ending on the last day of the second quarter.
+As a result, the Convertible Notes are currently convertible into the Company's Common stock as discussed above.